Taxation of Fringe Benefits

 The taxation of fringe benefits also depends on the business entity providing them.
 Owners of a sole proprietorship or a pass-through entity, including 2% shareholders of S corporations, are not considered employees, so they can receive benefits, but they do not have the tax advantages that they may have for rank-and-file employees.
 While tax advantaged fringe benefits can be offered by a sole proprietorship, partnership, limited liability company, or S corporation to its employees, a C corporation can offer several more benefits with tax advantages unavailable to the other entities.
 Moreover, owners of a C corporation can receive the same benefits with the same tax advantages that can be offered to the rank-and-file employees.
 Fringe benefits include:

 One key advantage of compensating employees with fringe benefits is that the most common benefits are taxed at a lower rate than monetary compensation — some are not taxed at all.
-Otherwise, fringe benefits are taxable unless they satisfy the following requirements, where the fringe benefit must:
+Otherwise, fringe benefits are taxable unless they satisfy these requirements, where the fringe benefit must:

 For those benefits specifically excluded from taxation by law, all are excluded from income taxes, but a few are also excluded from Social Security and Medicare (FICA) taxes, and some are also excluded from unemployment (FUTA) taxes if the beneficiaries are employees: